What is CisBP?

 Who made CisBP?

 CisBP is a collaborative effort between the labs of Tim Hughes (University of Toronto) and Matt Weirauch (Cincinnati Children’s Hospital).
 It originated while Matt was a postdoc in Tim’s lab.
-In addition to Matt and Tim, extensive contributions have been made by Ally Yang (experimental) and Mihai Albu (database/web server).
+In addition to Matt and Tim, extensive contributions have been made by Ally Yang (experimental), Mihai Albu (database/web server), and Sam Lambert (computational).

 How should I cite CisBP?